moneyhurricane/MoneyBot/README.md

 This bot is hosted with Heroku.

 If you'd like to  give the bot a try, join this server:
-(If you would like to use the translation feature, ping me and I will do it ASAP.)
+(If you would like to use the translation feature, ping me and I will get the bot running off my PC ASAP.)

 https://discord.gg/pD3Gx4H